MicrosoftDocs/winrt-api/windows.management.update/windowsupdateattentionrequiredreasonchangedeventargs_reason.md

 ## -description

-The [WindowsUpdateAttentionRequiredReason](./windowsupdateattentionrequiredreason.md) associated with the attention required reason change event.
+Gets the [WindowsUpdateAttentionRequiredReason](./windowsupdateattentionrequiredreason.md) associated with the attention-required-reason change event.

 ## -property-value